xdspacelab/openvslam/docs/simple_tutorial.rst

       --map-db arg           store a map database at this path after SLAM

-Please execute the following command to start a SLAM processing.
+Execute the following command to run SLAM.
-The paths should be changed according to your environment.
+The paths should be changed accordingly.

 .. code-block:: bash